 Syrian Children in Crisis

-For the children of Syria, what's at stake isn't politics; it's their future.
-Join UNICEF in its work to deliver the health care, education and other services these children urgently need.
+For the children of Syria, what's at stake isn't politics.
+It's their future.

 Latest Blog Posts

 UNICEF is making a big push for Syria’s children in its annual appeal to respond to the world’s most critical emergencies.
 Nearly 40 percent of the 2014 humanitarian action appeal is designated as aid for children in Syria and the surrounding region, an indication that UNICEF is redoubling its efforts to ensure that Syria’s traumatized […]

 February 11, 2014